shibli786/reflection-api-java-example/README.md

 Using these stuffs one can violate the singleTon design pattern or the concept of private keyword in java.

-#Creating an Object of a class which have single construtor of private type
+#Creating an Object of a class which have only private construtors

      Constructor con=Class.forName("Test").getDeclaredConstructors()[0];
      con.setAccessible(true);